Header Image 1

 What is the Orleans Park Teaching Alliance?

-Working in partnership with St Mary’s University and the IOE, UCL’s Faculty of Education and Society, we offer School Direct PGCE non-salaried places in a wide range of secondary subjects.
+We offer Lead Partner Direct PGCE courses accredited by St Mary’s University and the IOE, UCL’s Faculty of Education and Society.
+These are full time, fee-funded (non-salaried) PGCE places in a wide range of secondary subjects.

 • Art & Design